edproudlove/meshtasticScraper/README.md

 - 2.4.0 (2.4.0.46d7b82) ->  ✅ WORKS
 - 2.4.1 (2.4.1.394e0e1) ->  ✅ WORKS

-### PYTHON MESHTASTIC CLI VERSIONS (Will have a reccomended version in the requirements.txt):
+### Python meshtastic CLI versions (use reccomended version in the requirements.txt):
 - 2.3.11 -> ❌ FAILS
 - 2.3.12 -> ❌ FAILS
 - 2.3.13 -> ❌ FAILS

-###### In version 2.3.13 and below client.sendTraceRotue() and client.sendData() do not have a hoplimit argument as input - if you don't specify the hoplimit
+###### In version 2.3.13 and below client.sendTraceRotue() and client.sendData() do not have a hoplimit argument as input - if you don't specify the hoplimit prvious versions should work
 - 2.3.14 -> ✅ WORKS (sendTraceRoute hoplimit fixed in the changelogs: [Meshtastic Python Releases](https://github.com/meshtastic/python/releases))